FreeCAD/FreeCAD-documentation/wiki/Macro_at_Startup.md

 This documentation will explain how to set up a macro to automatically run at FreeCAD startup.

-Before starting, following things shall be considered   *
+Before starting, following things shall be considered:

 -   Automatically running macro at startup can be considered a security risk.
 You should only run macro that you trust and that you previously tested
 -   You probably need some Python and coding notions to follow this procedure